 Surveys on waste generation are carried out every two years, this way obtaining estimates which are assisted by models for the activities which are not researched in each specific year.
 The continuous application of the methodology during the survey years as well as homogeneity in tabulations every year (even and odd) guarantees comparability in time.

 Nevertheless, there have been two breaks in the series: one related with the change of CNAE (to be applied to the data from 2008 onwards) and another one with the entry into force of the amendments of regulation 2150/2002 (from 2010 onwards).

-CC1 (Number of comparable elements of the time series as of the last break) = 5
+CC2 (Number of comparable elements of the time series as of the last break) = 7

 Once the final results of the waste generated by activities are obtained, they are compared with data regarding the collection and treatment survey.
 In this way, the possible lack of internal coherence between generation and treatment is corrected.
-By virtue of the partnership agreements with the Ministry of Agriculture and Fishing, Food and the Environment, coherence with the data provided by this institution is guaranteed.
+By virtue of the partnership agreements with the Ministry of Agriculture, Fishing and Food, coherence with the data provided by this institution is guaranteed.

 Given the special singularity of the researched variables (waste produced in physical amounts), the difference in coherence with other variables researched by the INE or other external sources is not immediate.
 Nevertheless, similarity comparisons are carried out on the evolution patterns of the economic variables by activity sectors.

 Coherence is a fundamental matter, both in the planning of the survey methodology, and in all of its preparation process.
 The coherence between the variables is contrasted in all phases of the statistical process.

 These statistics are coherent at internal level.
 The annual results of all variables are coherent with each other and with the available annual series